 Yet what if you're one of those kinds of people who doesn't like being told "no", in any area and so, you're simply not content with accepting that maybe you should shift your focus on having orgasms period and not just a vaginal one?
 In walks my final point for today.

-What Can You Do to Increase Your Chances of Experiencing One?
+What Can You Do to Increase Your Chances of Experiencing a Vaginal Orgasm?

 I write about orgasms a lot.
 That's how much I dig 'em (check out "What Is A Super Orgasm & How Can I Have One?", "Want A More Intense Orgasm?
 These Tips Are Sure To Make You Cream", "10 Weird & Random Things That Can Prevent An Orgasm").
 I really do think that striving for an orgasm period, should be the greater goal, but if you want to give having a vaginal orgasm a more intentional shot, here are five things that you can do.